moliver28/research-handbook/content/job-families/security/security-operations.md

 - Create, maintain and improve operational workflows in Trust and Safety
 - Utilize log ingestion platforms for analyzing and identifying the tactics, techniques and patterns of abusive users
 - Assist with training and onboarding of new team members

-### Security Logging

-- Be part of the architectural direction, administration, maintenance, documentation, and oversight of the Security information and event management ([SIEM](https://en.wikipedia.org/wiki/Security_information_and_event_management)) solution
-- Create and maintain integrations and solutions for the log collection, aggregation, indexing, search, alerting
-- Manage implementation, enhancement and adoption of the solutions built by the team into operations
-- Utilize log ingestion platform for security analytics and identification of tactics, techniques and patterns of attackers
-- Collect and review security logs from all systems (Cloud Providers, GitLab, OS, G-Suite, OKTA, IDS, etc.)
-- Adequately forecast capacity, cost and log volumes.
-Ensure log volume and costs remain within budget and avoid overages, communicating capacity risks with plenty of time to plan for financial forecasting.
-- Ensure compliance with internal policies, standards, and regulatory requirements

 ## Requirements